-Christine Mulhern is an associate policy researcher at the RAND Corporation who focuses on the economics of education and labor economics.
+Christine Mulhern is an economist at RAND and a professor of policy analysis at the Pardee RAND Graduate School.
+She focuses on the economics of education and labor economics.
 Her research studies how students and workers navigate education and career pathways, including whether and where to enroll in postsecondary education and how social networks, school resources, and technology influence these choices.
-She has studied the effects of high school counselors on educational attainment, siblings' influence on college choices, and the impacts of personalized guidance technology provided by Naviance.
-More recently, she has examined inequality in the use of online resources during the COVID-19 pandemic, how schools have adapted to the pandemic.
-She also has work examining the impact of online learning technologies on course performance in higher education.
-Mulhern received her Ph.D. in public policy from Harvard University.
+She has studied the effects of high school counselors on educational attainment, siblings' influence on college choices, dual enrollment programs, educational technologies, teachers, and inequality in education.
+She is also working on research related to children's health.
+Her research has been published in the Quarterly Journal of Economics, Journal of Labor Economics, and Journal of Public Economics, featured in media outlets including the Wall Street Journal, and funded by NIH, IES, and several foundations.
+Mulhern received her Ph.D. from Harvard University.

 Christine Mulhern, "Changing College Choices with Personalized Admissions Information at Scale: Evidence on Naviance," Journal of Labor Economics, 39(1), 2021